FAA seeks to dismiss Boulder lawsuit

 Erie Mayoral race, Louisville Ward 1 ‘Battle of the Joshes’ wages on

-Multiple races for local government seats are neck and neck as ballots continue to be counted more than a week after polls closed on Tuesday, Nov.
-5.
+As of Nov.
+14, multiple races for local government seats are neck and neck as ballots continue to be counted.

 The vacant seat for Louisville’s Ward 1 city council representative between Josh Cooperman and Joshua Sroge remains unresolved, with Sroge trailing by just 22 votes.
 The county is still verifying signatures and waiting for overseas ballots, according to a Nov.
 7 press release, and the final unofficial results are expected on Nov.
 16.